HarryPaniccc/DnD/Gunslinger Fighter Archetype.md

 ### Calibre Feature
 #### Outlaw

+#### Scoundrel

+#### Artillerist
+Instead of attack action, attack once with advantage.
+Autocrit on hit.
+If a normal crit hits, its a tripple crit
 # Gambits
 ---
 > Gambits should be actives
 ### Bug Out
 When a firearm you are wielding runs out of ammunition your movement speed increases by 10ft. until the end of your turn.
+*note: procs twice if used at later levels*

 ### Combat Roll
 On the same turn that you make an attack with a firearm or use any action to reload a firearm you may move up 15ft. in a straight line as a bonus action.
 This movement does not provoke opportunity attacks, and any held action that you would trigger with this movement is instead triggered immediately at the end of your turn.